 One of the most significant benefits to liquid lawn care, including our liquid fertilizer, is that you don't need fancy equipment to apply these onto your lawn.
 Granular fertilizer requires spreading equipment.

 The liquid fertilizer application is easy - attach your bottle of fertilizer to your hose, turn on the hose, and start spreading.
 With a thorough but straightforward lawn watering application, you will be on your way to healthy, green grass using the liquid fertilizer attachment.

 Liquid fertilizer application is best for in-season application or when working with a starter.
 To start the season off with a burst of nutrients and help with post-winter recovery, apply liquid lawn care food in June or July, or after your first mow of the season.

 The application should take place at the cooler parts of the day, like early morning or later in the evening, to avoid overheating and sunburn.
 It is also beneficial to apply fertilizer when working with a starter, such as grass seed or before laying sod.
 Fertilizing the soil will give new grass the optimal conditions it needs to grow and establish roots.

 This curated lineup of products is ideal for seeding new lawns.
 When it comes to applying liquid fertilizer, your grass will tell you when it’s time for some added nutrients, but you don’t have to wait until it’s too late.
 By keeping a close eye on these signs, you will know when it's ready for a dose of liquid lawn care food.

-Before applying liquid fertilizer, there is another liquid lawn care product that will help prep your soil for maximum benefits and nutrient absorption: lawn aeration.
+Before applying liquid fertilizer, there is another task that will help prep your soil for maximum benefits and nutrient absorption: lawn aeration.
 Lawn aeration is the process of "poking" small holes into your lawn, which allows for air, water, and nutrients applied through a fertilizer application to seep down into the grass-root quicker and more effectively.

 This technique allows for lawn aeration and is a great technique to combat soil compaction and crusting as well.
 No matter your lawn issue, there are many reasons why your lawn could benefit from lawn aeration.